ashishact/Ontology-Cards/README.md

 click on load unpack extension and select the cloned folder

 ## How to use
-- go to any site or a open a new tab and
+- go to any site or a open a new tab or go to [OC](http://ashishact.github.io/Ontology-Cards/) and
 - click on the browser extension icon (or)
 - Hit the CTRL key (don't keep it pressed, just hit and release)